 Our purpose is to write a Will (or Trust) for every adult member of our community.
 If you have a good lawyer call them.
 If not, we invite you to visit or call us so that you can take writing a Will off your list of things to do.
 We charge reasonable prices.
 We also perform this simple task in a fun, friendly and relaxed atmosphere.
 If you cannot afford our prices, we’ll arrange a reduced price or if appropriate do it for free.
 So sorry, no more excuses.

 Our process is simple.
 You schedule an appointment with Rich (Attorney Reilly) to have your questions answered and so that we can collect the information necessary to prepare your Will.
 The appointment is usually less than an hour.
-Within a week of your appointment you will receive (in the mail or by PDF) a draft copy of your Will to review in the comfort of your home.
+Within two (2) weeks of your appointment you will receive (in the mail or by PDF) a draft copy of your Will to review in the comfort of your home.
 Next you call us and inform us of any changes/corrections and schedule a time to come back to sign your Will.
 Since the signing appointment takes only 10 minutes you can park for free on Philadelphia Street (in the loading zone) next to our building.
 You sign your documents and we make a copy for our records.
-Only then do we accept payment as you leave with your fully executed original Will.
+Most clients pay us the day of the draft appointment, so we do not have to chase after the few folks who choose not to pay us, but if you need to wait until the sign appointment that is fine.
 As you walk out our door you will ask yourself why didn’t you do this simple thing earlier.

 Some clients request the preparation of Revocable (Living) Trusts into which they presently place some, most, or all of their assets.
 These types of Trusts are most useful for clients who desire continuity of ownership, professional management of assets or own real estate in multiple jurisdictions.
 For tax saving purposes some clients create Irrevocable Trusts.